Skip to main content

 • For single skin lesions (or small groups of lesions), surgery and/or radiation therapy are the most common options.

-If the lymphoma spreads to the lymph nodes or (rarely) internal organs, then systemic chemotherapy or brentuximab vedotin (Adcetris) is often used.
-Radiation therapy might also be an option.
+If the lymphoma spreads to the lymph nodes or (rarely) internal organs, brentuximab vedotin (Adcetris), chemotherapy, or a combination of the two might be an option.
+Sometimes radiation therapy might be given as well.

 Lymphomatoid papulosis

-• If there are only a few skin lesions, phototherapy and topical corticosteroids are the most common treatments.
+• If there are only a few skin lesions, topical corticosteroids or phototherapy are the most common treatments.

-• If the lesions are more extensive, skin-directed treatments (such as phototherapy or topical chemotherapy or retinoids) or systemic treatments (such as oral retinoids or low-dose methotrexate) are other options.
+• If the lesions are more extensive, skin-directed treatments are an option (phototherapy, topical chemotherapy, or corticosteroids).
+Systemic treatments such as oral retinoids or low-dose methotrexate are also an option.

 More intensive systemic therapies are rarely needed.